superseriousbusiness/gotosocial/docs/configuration/media.md

 # Config pertaining to user media uploads (videos, image, image descriptions).

 # Int.
-Maximum allowed image upload size in bytes.
+Maximum allowed image size in bytes to upload to this instance or download from other instances.
 # Examples: [2097152, 10485760]
 # Default: 10485760 -- aka 10MB
 media-image-max-size: 10485760

 # Int.
-Maximum allowed video upload size in bytes.
+Maximum allowed video size in bytes to upload to this instance or download from other instances.
 # Examples: [2097152, 10485760]
 # Default: 41943040 -- aka 40MB
 media-video-max-size: 41943040